 '''

+// create a list for storing the green springs:

+RenderableComponentList <AxialSpring> greenSprings =

+new RenderableComponentList <AxialSpring> (

+AxialSpring.class, "greenSprings");

-RenderProps.setLineColor (greenSprings, new Color(0f, 0.5f, 0f));
+RenderProps.setLineColor (greenSprings, new Color(Of, 0.5f, Of));

 ... add springs to it ...

 ... create another list for the blue springs the same way ...

 // create a list to hold both greenSprings and blueSprings:

 ComponentList<ModelComponent> springs =

-new ComponentList<ModelComponent> (ModelComponent .class, "springs");
+new ComponentList<ModelComponent>(ModelComponent.class, "springs");

 springs.add (greenSprings);

 springs.add (blueSprings);

-mech.add (springs); // add to the mechmodel
+// add to the mechmodel

 '''